hu553in/e-tickets-app/README.md

 User can:
 * issue a new ticket (add an existing ticket or generate a new one)
+* find the ticket by it's number
-* see info about the ticket
+* see an info about the ticket
 * mark the ticket as used
 * delete the ticket